MotherTongues/mothertongues-blog/_posts/2021-12-07-g2p-case-feeding.md

 - g2p project owner: [Aidan Pine](https://aidanpine.ca)
 - Author of this post, and g2p software developer: Eric Joanis
+- TODO anyone else I should name???

 # What is needed to replicate the content in the post?

-To reproduce the examples below, you will need to install `g2p` on your own machine by following the instructions on [GitHub/g2p](https://github.com/roedoejet/g2p) and make sure the `g2p convert` command line works.
+To reproduce the examples below, you will need to install `g2p` on your own machine by following the instructions at [GitHub/g2p](https://github.com/roedoejet/g2p) and make sure the `g2p convert` command line works.

 You'll need a recent version of `g2p`, since which supports the `--config` option is a new feature.
 Release v0.5.202112?? or more recent will work.
 (TODO create that release before this blog post is published, since I depend on commits made 2021-12-02.
 See PR #143 TODO)

-# What are the motivations behind this project/technology/tip?
+# What are the motivations behind this technique?

 In an advanced g2p mapping scenario, our collaborators (TODO: name them???) found themselves writing rules where, as soon as one rule matched a piece of text, no further rules should touch that text.
 There were many dozens of rules, each one handling some sequence of characters occurring in a specific context, with some catch-all rules at the end that applied if none of the listed contexts applied.